dutch pancake recipe

 But I’m always astonished how few people actually MAKE them.
 Why?
 Like…why not?
 They are fast, easy, versatile, and budget friendly.
 Perfect for busy mornings and limited budgets!

-Oven pancakes are an easy and fast breakfast option.
+Dutch baby pancake is an easy and fast breakfast option.
 This is a great classic recipe!

 What is a Dutch Baby Pancake?